stefaan-coussement/Tab/doc/topics/a-basic-callback.md

 var response = new Tab(),
     text;

-httpGet("http://code.jquery.com/jquery.js", Tab.prototype.return.bind(response));
+httpGet("http://code.jquery.com/jquery.js", Tab.doReturn(response));

 text = response.try(function (responseText, responseStatus, readyState) {
     if ((readyState === 4) && (responseStatus === 200)) {
         this.return(responseText);
     }
     else {
-        this.defer();
+        doDefer(this);
     }
 });
 ~~~~

 In this example:

-* [Tab.prototype.return][ref-tab.prototype.return] updates `response` with **all** callback arguments.
+* [Tab.doReturn( response )][ref-tab.do-return], when called-back, updates `response` with **all** callback arguments.
 * [response.try()][ref-tab.prototype.try] picks up the 'returned' notification with the arguments from the callback.
 * `this` refers to the new Tab object that is created by the `.try()` method.
 In this specific case, we could also use `text`.
 * When the conditions are right, [this.return()][ref-tab.prototype.return] updates `text` with the fetched document.
 Alternatively, we could also just `return` the text, as we illustrated higher.
 * When the conditions are not right, [this.defer()][ref-tab.prototype.defer] defers the update further until next time the callback is called.
-This avoids that the `undefined` return is interpreted as a valid value to update `text` - there is no way to distinguish between a function that returns `undefined` and a function that doesn't return anything.
+This avoids that the `undefined` return is interpreted as a valid value to update `text` - this is necessary because there is no way to distinguish between a function that returns `undefined` and a function that doesn't return anything.

 >>>>>>>>> defer inner async function calls.